galetaire/spahousing/README.md

 # Description

 The market monitored on this website is the Spanish real estate market 🏠.
+The whole project can be forked.

 # About the database

-Even so I try to be cautious and avoid mistakes, errors can occur, so I encourage the review and verification of the database.
+The database is hardcoded, since it relies on many dispersed sources, some have APIs, but most not.
+And even so I try to be cautious and avoid mistakes, errors can occur, so I encourage the review and verification of the database.
 If encountered any, the creation of ``Issues`` and ``Pull requests`` for the database are welcome, you can also reach me through various channels.

 The database can be found in [spahousing/public/docs/](https://github.com/galetaire/spahousing/tree/main/public/docs), presented in two different file formats.
   - [spain_stats_ods.ods](https://github.com/galetaire/spahousing/blob/main/public/docs/spain_stats_ods.ods)